ssmereka/art/README.md

 ![ART Usage](http://i.imgur.com/KCyLm6C.png?2)

+## Start
+You can start the vpn and vpn monitor from anywhere using the start command.
+If the vpn stops then the vpn monitor will ensure the vpn is restarted.

+`sudo art -s`

 ## Stop
 If you need to turn off the vpn and the vpn monitoring simply issue the kill command.